EDA-DM: Enhanced Distribution Alignment for Post-Training Quantization of Diffusion Models: Methodology

-Note that the output of $n_{th}$ layer is a part of the output of the block.
-We only use the losses from the front $n-1$ layers to modify the reconstruction loss.
-For instance, the new reconstruction loss for Residual Bottleneck Block in diffusion models is shown in Figure~\ref{fig:overview} (b).
-Empirically, FBR effectively eliminates overfitting of reconstructed blocks and underfitting of layers within blocks, aligning quantized models with full-precision models at the reconstruction output level (as depicted in Figure~\ref{fig:challenge2}).
+where the hyperparameter $\gamma$ balances these two parts of the loss.
+Obviously, FBR is able to reduce the quantization error across all layers within the block while preserving the generalization capability of the quantized block.
+As depicted in Fig.~\ref{fig:challenge2}, ours FBR effectively eliminates overfitting of reconstructed blocks and underfitting of layers within blocks, aligning quantized models with full-precision models at the reconstruction output level.
 More importantly, it provides an efficient way to address the wide range activations in reconstruction process.
-To demonstrate the effect of FBR, we also visualize the reconstruction loss for all blocks in the Appendix J. The overall EDA-DM workflow is presented in Algorithm~\ref{alg:algorithm}.
+The overall EDA-DM workflow is presented in Algorithm~\ref{alg:algorithm}.